HandBrake/HandBrake-docs/source/docs/en/latest/developer/build-windows.markdown

 ## Command line interface and LibHB

-Building the Windows [CLI](abbr:Command Line Interface) and LibHB (hb.dll) requires Linux and a recent [MinGW-w64](https://mingw-w64.org/) toolchain.
+Building the HandBrake [CLI](abbr:Command Line Interface) and LibHB (`hb.dll`) for Windows requires Linux and a recent [MinGW-w64](https://mingw-w64.org/) toolchain.
 Ubuntu 16.04 LTS or later is recommended; other distros may work as well.
-In all cases, we recommend you build the MinGW-w64 toolchain using our instructions, as most packaged versions have issues that can produce non-functioning builds.
+In all cases, we recommend you build the MinGW-w64 toolchain using our instructions and the included script, as most packaged versions have issues that can produce non-functioning builds.

 The following instructions are for Ubuntu 16.04 LTS.